VanHElsing/VanHElsing/README.md

 VanHElsing
 ==========

-Automatic Theorem Prover in Python based on the E prover
+Automatic Theorem Prover using Machine Learning of Strategies in Python based on the E prover and Satallax.

 Dependencies
 ============